 Active outsourcing management.

 At Zibtek, we’re all about doing outsourcing differently—and not just differently, but more efficiently, effectively, and effortlessly.
 We know how to use our long-term relationships with offshore developers and engineers along with executive-level US-based management and seamless coordination with your in-house team to make sure your project moves forward as planned and on budget.

 As a very tech-oriented company, with lots of tech-oriented peers, it can be easy to forget that not every online business is a tech business.
-In fact, the majority of online business aren’t tech businesses, any more than the majority of brick-and-mortar businesses are construction businesses.
+In fact, the majority of online business aren’t tech businesses, just as the majority of brick-and-mortar businesses aren’t construction businesses.

 Done right, outsourcing rocks.
 It gives you scalable, budget-friendly deliverables on a timetable that’s second to none.
 Done wrong, outsourcing sucks.
 It gives you incompatible components that cost too much at any price on indefinite schedules that can stretch on months beyond their useful life.
 Bridging the cultural gap is a big part of successful outsourcing efforts.
 It helps clarify goals and deadlines, establishes roles and responsibilities in a way everyone understands and appreciates, and it sidesteps a host of communication and logistical issues that are easily overlooked by those who don’t have the outsourcing know-how.
 Most importantly, it keeps our offshore team focused, on task, and motivated to deliver their best work without being micromanaged.